agrc/gis.utah.gov/src/content/blog/2018-07-06-municipal-boundaries-update-for-second-quarter-2018-calendar-year.md

 ---
-title: 'Municipal Boundaries Update for Second Quarter 2018 (Calendar Year)'
+title: Municipal Boundaries Update for Second Quarter 2018 (Calendar Year)
 published: false
 author:
   display_name: mheagin
   email: mheagin@utah.gov
-date: 2018-07-06 15:42:45
+date: 2018-07-06T15:42:45.000Z
-categories:
-  - SGID Blog
 tags:
   - boundaries
   - municipalities
   - annexations
+category: SGID Blog
 ---

 The year is half over, and we just keep rolling along.
 This is the municipal boundaries update for the second quarter of the 2018 calendar year.
 There's a lot going on this year, and we're catchcing up on things since we missed the first quarter update (sorry).
 So here’s everything since January.